romgrk/git-config/README.md

 # git-config

-This is my git configuration files.
+This is my git config.
 You should use it.
+You have more cool tricks?
+Open a PR :)

 ### Install